 We're ready to help smooth that out as best we can with the Digital Bridge Program, offering pressure-free, respectful, step-by-step assistance in learning about and navigating a virtual world.

-For clients who don't have access to wi-fi services, computer cameras or home computers, a sister program to Digital Bridge is called the Zoom Room Program, and offers a confidential setting at the District, equipped to facilitate Zoom meetings, medical provider/appointment calls, family connections call, and more.
-District staff is also available to appropriately assist you in connecting for your call.
-Simply call to schedule your 30-minute (approximately) appoinment in the Zoom room, and prepare to enjoy your call.
-The Zoom room is sanitized following each 3o-minute visit.
-Please call Luis at 805-388-1952, extension 206 to make an appointment.
+For clients who don't have access to WiFi services, computer cameras or home computers, a sister program to Digital Bridge is called the Zoom Room Program, and offers a confidential setting at the District, equipped to facilitate Zoom meetings, medical provider/appointment calls, family connections call, and more.
+District staff members are also available to appropriately assist you in connecting for your call.
+Simply call to schedule your 30-minute (approximately) appointment in the Zoom Room, and prepare to enjoy your call.
+The Zoom Room is sanitized following each 30-minute visit.
+Please call 805-388-1952, ext.
+100, to make an appointment.
 Click here to go to the Zoom Room Program.